-2017 Governance Highlights
+2018 Governance Highlights

-In 2017, the company continued to follow its strong governance policies and practices to benefit shareholders.
+In 2018, the company continued to follow its strong governance policies and practices to benefit shareholders.
 Highlights included:

 - Proxy Access The board is committed to strong governance.
 It keeps abreast of developing governance practices and adopts those that it believes are appropriate for our company and its shareholders.
-Continuing its commitment, in 2017, the board determined that our shareholders should consider amending our Code of Regulations to allow proxy access for director nominations.
-It believes that the provisions and terms of amendments to governing documents to allow proxy access are now well developed, widely accepted, and provide a meaningful mechanism that allows shareholders to nominate director candidates.
-Accordingly, shareholders are asked to approve a proxy access amendment to the company's Code of Regulations at the 2018 Annual Meeting of Shareholders.
-Information about this proposal can be found at Proposal 2 Approval of an Amendment to the Company's Code of Regulations to Add Proxy Access for Director Nominations beginning on Page 22. - Majority Voting Directors were elected by the new majority voting standard in 2017.
-The board believes that implementation of this voting standard gives shareholders a more meaningful voice in electing our directors and reinforces our commitment to accountability and strong corporate governance practices.
-Majority voting will again apply to the uncontested election of directors at the 2018 Annual Meeting of Shareholders. - Cybersecurity Cybersecurity is a growing threat for all companies.
-For the third year in a row, the audit committee increased its understanding of the company's cybersecurity risk through reports of testing by third-party experts of the company's cybersecurity program structure and capabilities. - Board Refreshment and Composition Informed by feedback from its annual board self-evaluation, engagement with investors each year and our Corporate Governance Guidelines, the board continuously assesses the composition of the board of directors.
+In 2018, shareholders approved an amendment to the company's Code of Regulations to allow proxy access for director nominations. - Majority Voting A majority voting standard applies to uncontested elections of directors.
+The board believes that this voting standard gives shareholders a more meaningful voice in electing our directors and reinforces our commitment to accountability and strong corporate governance practices. - Cybersecurity Cybersecurity is a growing threat for all companies.
+For the fourth year in a row, the audit committee increased its understanding of the company's cybersecurity risk through reports of testing by third-party experts of the company's cybersecurity program structure and capabilities. - Board Refreshment and Composition Informed by feedback from its annual board self-evaluation, engagement with investors each year and our Corporate Governance Guidelines, the board continuously assesses the composition of the board of directors.
 Its goal is to balance independence, board size, tenure, and diversity of experience, skills, competencies and other qualities of current directors and future director candidates to best structure and govern itself in the short- and long-term and provide effective oversight of management for the benefit of shareholders. - Succession Planning Succession planning at all levels is important to the long-term success of the company.
-In 2017, the board continued its practice of attending meetings of the subsidiary boards during which more than a dozen executives provide reports.
+In 2018, the board continued its practice of attending meetings of the subsidiary boards during which more than a dozen executives provide reports.
 These meetings provide the directors with opportunities to become familiar with this level of management, assess their development over time and gain in-depth knowledge about the company's operating businesses.
-In 2017, the board also discussed potential management succession candidates with the chief executive officer at one of its regular meetings.
+Additionally, each year the board discusses potential management succession candidates with the chief executive officer at one of its regular meetings.